jmertic/landscape-tools/README.md

 - [newlandscapemembers.py](newlandscapemembers.py) - Create a new landscape.yml file with members populated.
 Leverages LF SFDC as the primary data source for members include, and uses Crunchbase, the LF website, and [other landscapes](https://github.com/cncf/landscapeapp/blob/master/landscapes.yml) as secondary data sources for data enrichment.
 - [updatelandscapemembers.py](updatelandscapemembers.py) - Updates an existing landscape.yml file with not included; does not update existing members.
 Leverages LF SFDC as the primary data source for members include, and uses Crunchbase, the LF website, and [other landscapes](https://github.com/cncf/landscapeapp/blob/master/landscapes.yml) as secondary data sources for data enrichment.
 - [makememberprojectlogos.sh](makememberprojectlogos.sh) - Creates uniform project/product logos for an organization where they don't have a specific logo to use.
+- [downloadcrunchbasedata.sh](downloadcrunchbasedata.sh) - Fetches the latest CSV dump of organizations from crunchbase

 ## Installation